Frequently Asked Questions

 - Where are all the computers that I can use?

 - What do I do if I have a problem?

 - Can I use USB memory sticks/thumb drives etc?

 - Are there any Computer Training Courses Available?

 The IT Services department maintains almost 800 computers across UCC which are accessible to all students in UCC.
-Go to for a full list of locations.
+Go to SIT Computers for a full list of locations.

 Departments such as Computer Science, Business Information Systems, Engineering and others also maintain their own computer labs, bringing the number of student computers on campus to almost 2500.
 Access to these departmental labs is managed by the relevant department.